 "Plan the work and work the plan" is reinforced by ISO standards: The need for a change in process is identified.
 Changes to the "plan" are then discussed, agreed to and documented before the changes are implemented.

-A clean construction protocol is required, however the elements of the protocol are not defined.
-In essence this section calls on the parties involved in the project to recognize the need for "building clean" and then devise a protocol that is agreeable to all parties.
+A clean construction protocol is required, however, the elements of the protocol are not defined.
+In essence, this section calls on the parties involved in the project to recognize the need for "building clean" and then devise a protocol that is agreeable to all parties.

-The need for cleaning during the course of construction and at completion of construction activities is emphasized.
+The need for cleaning during the course of construction and at the completion of construction activities is emphasized.
 ISO calls for a specific procedure here as well, while the elements of the procedure are left up to the discretion of the project parties.

 The need for testing to insure that the cleanroom components are functioning properly is required.
-In addition specific reference is made to training operating personnel during system start-up.
+In addition, specific reference is made to training operating personnel during system start-up.

 Testing and Approval

 Those familiar with bio-pharmaceutical validation procedures may see that influence in this section.
 Construction approval is intended to convey that the intent of the design and the letter of documentation (or plan) have been followed.
 A series of check sheets might be an appropriate way of documenting the "pass-fail" criteria established during the planning stage in this continuous inspection procedure.